xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 ### Security and Intellectual Property Compliance

-* Checksum
-* Provide a report of Open Source License scanning
+For security and Intellectual Property compliance, from this version, we start to provide Checksum for each Katalon Studio package named `all-packages.sha256` and Open source libraries's license scanning report in HTML named `KatalonStudio-openSourceReport.html`.
+Go to [our GitHub Repository](https://github.com/katalon-studio/katalon-studio/releases), for each release from 7.8 onwards, download those files in each build's Assets.

 ### Enhance Katalon Studio - Katalon TestOps (Beta) Integration

-**TestOps CI**
+In this release, we have improved the integration with Katalon TestOps (Beta) in multiple areas.

-Generate command for TestOps CI right in the Command Builder of Katalon Studio.
+* You now can generate command for TestOps CI right in the Command Builder of Katalon Studio.
-Allow overriding TestOps project ID in CLI

-**Test Management**
-Export BDD reports in Katalon Studio to be displayed in TestOps

-Display Releases in Test Explorer
+* You can also decide which TestOps Project to feed your execution result when executing with Katalon Runtime Engine by overriding the Test Project ID via command line.
+* In Katalon Studio, you can see the Releases retrieved from Katalon TestOps while on Katalon TestOps, you can view BDD reports generated from Katalon Studio, which requires you to do some configurations beforehand.
+[Learn more](https://docs.katalon.com/katalon-analytics/docs/bdd-test-results.html).